dfeng/dfeng.github.com/_posts/2012-11-23-water-battle.md

 layout: post
 title: "Water Battle"
 tagline: "Puzzle from the 1987 Canadian Maths Olympiad"
-showtitle: true
 tags: [puzzle]
 ---
 {% include JB/setup %}

-A short, nice puzzle from [here][1], which states that it is from the 1987 Canadian Mathematical Olympiad.
+A short, nice puzzle from [here][1], which appeared on the 1987 Canadian Mathematical Olympiad.

 > An odd number of people armed with water guns are standing in a field so that all the pairwise distances are distinct.
 At a signal, each shoots at his nearest neighbor and hits him.
 Prove that one person doesn't get wet.